Edinburgh Gaming – A Guide to Gaming in Auld Reekie

-There’s quite a few shops of interest to the Edinburgh Gaming enthusiast – whether they are visiting, or have recently moved to the city.
+There’s quite a few shops (or stores) of interest to the Edinburgh Gaming enthusiast – whether they are visiting, or have recently moved to the city.

 - Black Lion.
 Based at 90 Buccleuch Street, Edinburgh EH8 9NH (tel: +44 (0)131-667-2128) or via email.
 A non-affiliated independent Edinburgh gaming store selling a wide range of miniatures, collectible card games (CCGs), board games, and roleplaying games (RPGs).
 A map to the shop, near Edinburgh University, can be found here.